FC Prishtina: 1981–1989: The Golden Generation

-FC Prishtina was now stabilized and a scary team had been created and only its explosion was expected.
-The 1980–81 season was difficult both for Pristina and for the entire population of Kosovo due to the political situation that had been created.
-From March (1981), Dimoski will be replaced by another coach, the Hungarian from Vojvodina, Béla Pálfi (March 1981 – July 1983), who has great merit for qualifying the team in the elite and creating a great team.
-The team this season was forced to spend almost the entire spring season outside the city (in Kragujevac, Serbia) due to the ban on sports activity in Kosovo.
-Prishtina with Pálfi, in the 1981/82 season finishes in 8th place.
-In the 1982/83 season, the white and blue team had finally started to make history and after 60 years of its creation, and after 20 years of struggling in the Second League, a generation, called Golden, was finally created that violated all in front of him, who had extraordinary leaders and an army of fans with an average of 30,000 per match.
+In the early 80s FC Prishtina stabilized and established its squad.
+The 1980–81 season was difficult both for Prishtina and for the entire population of Kosovo due to the contemporary political situation.
+In March 1981, Dimoski was replaced by another coach, Bela Palfi from Vojvodina, Hungary.
+He coached the team from March 1981 to July 1983.
+The team this season was forced to spend almost the entire spring season outside the city (in Kragujevac) due to the ban on sports activity in Kosovo.
+In the 1981-82 season Prishtina finished in 8th place, and in 1982-83 season, the white and blue team had finally started to make history.
+After 60 years, 20 of which were spent struggling in the Second League, a generation referred to as the Golden Generation was formed, drawing an average of 30,000 fans per match.

-FC Prishtina after entering the first Federal League has competed for five consecutive seasons in it.
-In her first year in the elite, she also played in the Central European Cup where she took second place among the four teams.
-In the same year, two players from Prishtina, in the same match, make their debut for the then Yugoslav national team, the strikers: Fadil Vokrri and Zoran Batrović.
-Meanwhile, in five years of competitions in the First League, Prishtina was led by well-known Yugoslav football names.
-Fuad Muzurović had been the first Pristina coach to lead the team to the highest level of the country, which had the league among the four or five strongest in Europe.
-Muzurović, later the coach of Bosnia and Herzegovina, had led the team from July 1983 until the same time in 1984.
-Then he returned in July 1985 and led the capital from Prishtina to in August 1986.
+FC Prishtina competed for five consecutive seasons in their first Federal League.
+In their first year in the elite, they also played in the Central European Cup where they took second place among four teams.
+In the same year, two players from Prishtina, in the same match, make their debut for the then Yugoslav national team: the strikers: Fadil Vokrri and Zoran Batrović.
+At this time Prishtina was led by well-known Yugoslav football names.
+Fuad Muzurović had been the first Pristina coach to lead the team to be the best in its country and among the four or five strongest in Europe.
+Muzurović, later the coach of Bosnia and Herzegovina, had led the team from July 1983 to July 1984, returning in July 1985 and continuing to lead until August 1986.